matteo14c/HaploCoV/docs/source/hfalleles.rst

 The output will be stored in the directory specified by --outdir (defaults to ./metadataAF), and will include:

 * frequency matrices for all the countries and macro-geographic areas (suffix \_AFOT.txt);
-* three files containing the lists of high frequency genomic variants, showing a frequency above the user defined threshold for more that the timespan set by the user, at global (global_list.txt), macro-areas (area_list.txt) and country (country_list.txt) level.
+* three  genomic *variants files* containing the lists of high frequency genomic variants, showing a frequency above the user defined threshold for more that the timespan set by the user, at global (*global_list.txt*), macro-areas (*area_list.txt*) and country (*country_list.txt*) level.

 **High frequency alleles files from the github repo**

-Any of global_list.txt, area_list.txt or country_list.txt can be used to provide the list of genomic variants used to "expand" lineages/sub-lineages of SARS-CoV-2 by augmentClusters.pl.
+Any of *global_list.txt*, *area_list.txt* or *country_list.txt* can be used to provide the list of genomic variants used to expand lineages/sub-lineages of SARS-CoV-2 by *augmentClusters.pl*.
 Please see Chiara et al 2022 for a detailed discussion of the implications.
-A copy of each of these files can also be found in the HaploCoV github repository, and each is updated/regenerated to incorporate new data on a bi-weekly basis (every Wednesday).
+A copy of each of these files is found in the HaploCoV github repository, and each is updated/regenerated to incorporate new data on a bi-weekly basis (every Wednesday).
 If you do not want to compute high frequency genomic variants yourself, you can download the files directly from *github*.
 On a unix system this can be done by using the ``wget command`` .
 For example:

 1. global_list.txt